About Nesta

 Nesta is an innovation foundation.
 For us, innovation means turning bold ideas into reality and changing lives for the better.
 We use our expertise, skills and funding in areas where there are big challenges facing society.

-On Tuesday 15 July 15:30-17:00 BST we’re gathering experts across the early years sector to share insights, learnings and recommendations from our new report.
+On Tuesday 15 July 15:30-17:00 BST we gathered experts across the early years sector to share insights, learnings and recommendations from our new high-level blueprint.

-Join us at Nesta’s central London offices to find out how industry leaders can work together to make sure timely, effective support reaches young children and families most in need in England.
-We’ll be presenting our findings alongside project partners and stakeholders, followed by a networking drinks reception on our 6th floor balcony overlooking the Thames.
-There will also be an option to join online for those who cannot make it in person.
+During the event, we shared how leaders can work together to make sure timely, effective support reaches young children and families most in need in England.
+We presented our findings alongside project partners and stakeholders.

-This event is for policymakers, senior decision makers in local authorities and health organisations, early years professionals and practitioners, civic leaders, and the early years research and innovation community.
+This event was for policymakers, senior decision makers in local authorities and health organisations, early years professionals and practitioners, civic leaders, and the early years research and innovation community.

 Speakers